Prathi20/HTML-CSS/README.md

 # HTML-CSS

-The first set of Projects I've done using HTML AND CSS scripting languages
+The first set of Projects I've done using scripting languages HTML and CSS

 ## Author